 However, by implementing some of these tips and creating financial goals and priorities, you will be more likely to start making even bigger changes.
 Be intentional with your spending, and then sit back and watch your money grow.

-By taking control of your money and your future, you’ll be able to stay focused and make progress toward living the future that you want.
-Start with a few of these tips, and once you see how easy they are to adopt, you’ll be likely to start using more.
+By taking control of your money and your future, you can stay focused and progress toward living the future you want.
+Start with a few of these tips, and once you see how easy they are to adopt, you’ll likely start using more.

 And if you're looking for more resources to help you stay frugal, read these articles: